 I know it's not exciting, but sometimes aiming for "good enough" is just what we need to calm our minds and stop the anxiety train.
 It feels great to know we nailed something and did the absolute best we could, but starting with "good enough" or even "I made it through" might be what we need in order to get to, "That was the best I've ever done!"

 I'm going to try using this new approach when I feel overwhelmed by the fear and doubt that tends to creep in when I'm putting myself out there.
 I believe it could help take the pressure off, and when there's no pressure things tend to unfold as they're meant to.

 If you'd like to learn more about Emily's course hop on over to mindbodygreen.
 The course is $59.99 and presented in six modules.
-I am now an ambassador for this program and do receive a small commission, however, this is not a sponsored post - I bought the program on my own and only share things I personally believe in and use.
+I am now an ambassador for this program and excited to share Emily's work with more people.